microsoft/fhir-proxy/docs/QuickstartDeployARM-bicep.md

 <img src="images/Azure_Portal_Screenshot_5_resize.png" width="493" height="327">

 ## **Step 2 Deployment (Azure Portal)** <a name="azure_portal_step_2"></a>
-##### For Step 2*, you will be registering FHIR Proxy as an application in the AAD tenant and storing some of the credentials that FHIR Proxy needs to operate with FHIR Server.
+##### For Step 2*, you will be registering FHIR Proxy as an application in the AAD tenant and storing credentials that FHIR Proxy needs to operate with FHIR Server.
 General information about these topics can be found here: [Application and service principal objects in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals).

 ##### *If you would prefer to perform Step 2 without having to go through the process manually, use the [CLI Step 2](#cli_step_2) deployment option instead of Azure Portal.